anitavero/embeval/README.md

-# MMDeed
+# EmbEval

-Multi-modal toolkit in Pytorch, developed at the University of Cambridge Computer Laboratory.
+A toolkit to evaluate Embeddings of different sources and modalities, developed at the University of Cambridge Computer Laboratory.